your wireless health questions

 First is the award winning 2net Platform that facilitates solutions created with our customers and technology partners to connect their devices to the network, getting valuable biometric data flowing reliably and through a system designed for security to their end-users.

 We allow our customers and technology partners leveraging the 2net Hub to purchase the hub directly from Qualcomm Life’s contract manufacturer.
-So while Qualcomm Life does not sell the hub, we provide the managed network services to manage the hubs, the devices they connect to and the data delivery into the application.
+So while Qualcomm Life does not sell the hub, we provide the managed network services to manage the 2net Hub or 2net Mobile, the device it connects to and the data delivery into our customer’s application.